Make this decadent 4 Inch Mini Chocolate Guinness Cake For Two with Irish Cream Ganache Frosting to celebrate St. Patrick’s Day.

 Of course frosting the cake takes a little longer, but at least the cakes cooled while I was sleeping.

-How To Make Mini Chocolate Cake
+Slice of Mini Chocolate Guinness Cake

 How many does a 4 inch cake serve?